Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 1. During development the "Ampli Merge Check" in GitHub fails continuously until the corresponding branch is merged in Data.
 This is expected and ensures that your code stays in sync with the tracking plan.
     ![screenshot of a failing GitHub action](../../assets/images/data-pr-workflow-fail.png)

 2. Start by implementing the latest changes to your tracking plan.
-This is verified by the "Ampli Implementation Check".
+The Ampli Implementation Check verifies this.

     ![screenshot of verified implementation check in GitHub](../../assets/images/data-ampli-implementation-check.png)

 3. After all other checks have passed except the "Ampli Merge Check", you are ready to get approval in GitHub.
 4. After your GitHub PR is approved, you can go to <https://data.amplitude.com> and merge your Data branch.
-This is done under "Home" after selecting the branch in the left-hand dropdown.
+Do this under **Home** after selecting the branch in the left-hand dropdown.

     !!!caution
         If your Data branch is out of date with the main tracking plan you may need to "Refresh" before you can merge.
 This applies the latest changes from main to your Data branch.
 If you "Refresh" your branch it's important to also pull the latest changes in both Git and Ampli.